firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - **Root-level:** `/AGENTS.md`
 - **Directory-level:** `/api/AGENTS.md`

 When an AI assistant works in your codebase, it _automatically_ reads the nearest `AGENTS.md` in the directory tree.
-These files act as reference manuals for AI, providing instant context about your codebase structure and conventions, therefore preventing the assistant from burning tokens on discovery and research.
+These files act as reference manuals for AI, providing instant context about your codebase structure and conventions, therefore preventing the assistant from burning tokens and bloating context on discovery and research.

 **Notes**:
 - Do not simply copy your `README.md` as `AGENTS.md`.
-These files serve fundamentally different purposes. `README.md` should remain comprehensive and human-focused, while the `AGENTS.md` file should be minimal and focused solely on what an AI assistant needs to work effectively with your codebase.
+These files serve fundamentally different purposes. `README.md` should remain comprehensive and human-focused, while the `AGENTS.md` file _should be minimal_ and focused solely on what an AI assistant needs to work effectively with your codebase.
 - Most coding agents can scaffold `AGENTS.md` for you if you ask nicely.
 Try `Create an AGENTS.md for this repository based on the current codebase structure.`

 #### 2. Decompose Requirement into Atomic Tasks